-This work was undertaken at AMCG, Imperial College London, with support from the UK's Natural Environment Research Council (projects NER/A/S/2003/00595, NE/C52101X/1 and NE/C51829X/1), the Engineering and Physical Sciences Research Council (GR/R60898, EP/I00405X/1 and EP/J002011/1), and the Imperial College High Performance Computing Service.
-Prof. I. M. Navon acknowledges the support of NSF/CMG grant ATM-0931198.
+This work was undertaken at AMCG.
+Imperial College London. with support from the UK's Natural Environment Research Council (Projects NER/A/S/2003/00595, NE/C52101X/1, NE/J015938/1 and NE/C51829X/1), the Engineering and Physical Sciences Research Council (GR/R60898, EP/I00405X/1 and EP/J002011/1), and the Imperial College High Performance Computing Service.
+Prof. I.M.
+Navon acknowledges the support of NSF/CMG Grant ATM-0931198.
 Dunhui Xiao acknowledges the support of China Scholarship Council.
 The authors acknowledge the reviewers and Editor for their in depth perspicacious comments that contributed to improving the presentation of this paper.
-Andrew Buchan wishes to acknowledge the EPSRC for funding his contribution to this article through the grant ref: EP/J002011/1.
+Andrew Buchan wishes to acknowledge the EPSRC for funding his contribution to this article through the Grant Ref.: EP/J002011/1.
+Drs.
+Fang and Du would like to acknowledge the EPSRC international research collaboration funding.
+Juan Du would like to acknowledge China Postdoctoral Science Foundation with Grant No. 2012M520361.